Interactive Green Belt Map

-The Green Belt
+Development in the Green Belt

+Essentially, the Green Belt is a policy for controlling urban growth and takes the form of a ring of countryside around towns and cities in England.
 The fundamental aim of the Green Belt is to prevent urban sprawl by keeping Green Belt land permanently open.
 Local and National planning policy is set up to resist the urbanisation of the Green Belt for the foreseeable future.
 The essence of the Green Belt is its openness.
 Openness does not have a legal definition and can be open to interpretation but is often considered to refer to the absence of buildings.

-Securing Planning Permission for a New House on a Green Belt SIte.
+Securing Planning Permission for a New House on a Green Belt Site.

-Although it is highly controlled, it is possible to obtain planning permission for a new house on a Green Belt site.
+The approach to development in the Although it is highly controlled, it is possible to obtain planning permission for a new house on a Green Belt site.
 The most common routes to approval are as follows:

 The conversion of a building which has had an Agricultural Use for over 10 years.
 This is typically a barn conversion.